jakeyjakeyy/SnapTrack/README.md

 4. **Start Creating:** As you work, SnapTrack will automatically take snapshots of your project whenever you save, allowing you to go back, branch out, or move forward as needed.

 ### Quick Start Video
-For a visual guide on how to get started with SnapTrack, check out our [Quickstart Video on YouTube](https://youtu.be/pCoJj8vFBQM?si=duWJ4n9o76mSle35).
+For a visual guide on how to get started with SnapTrack, check out our [Quickstart Video on YouTube](https://youtu.be/j3oDj4kZQ0Q).

-***Updated video for v1.0.0 coming soon!***

 ## Advanced Use
 While SnapTrack simplifies version control, it’s built on the powerful Git system.
 If you want more control over your project's version history, consider spending some time learning Git.